 Restoring Front Teeth

 There are a number of materials and methods that can be used to suit a patient's requirements when restoring the front teeth.
-There are also a number of reasons why a patient might request or require their front teeth to be restored, including erosion, chips, crooked teeth, unsightly spaces, unaligned teeth and more.
+There are also a number of reasons why a patient might request or require their front teeth to be restored, including replacing old fillings, effects of erosion, fractures or chipping, crooked teeth, unsightly spaces, unaligned teeth and more.

-When a restoration is performed on a tooth, a small portion of the tooth may need to be sanded back.
+When a restoration is performed on a tooth, a small portion of the tooth may need to be reshaped.
 Fortunately, when modern materials and Specialist techniques are used, the amount of tooth that is taken back is minimal.
-It is therefore important to have good quality restorations placed so that they do not need to be replaced often and hence each time, more of the natural tooth is removed in the process.
+Sometimes, reshaping can even be totally avoided.
+It is therefore important to have good quality restorations placed so that they last longer and do not need to be replaced as often, as regular replacement means more of the natural tooth is removed in the process - each time.

 The new smile

 Expert placement of composite veneers on the upper and lower incisors, with no reshaping of the underlying teeth needed, resulted in a beautiful new smile for this young lady.